Growing Beautiful Baptisia

 Growth rate

 Slow.
-Plants grown from seeds may take two or three years to bloom and as long as 5 years to reach their full, shrublike appearance.
+Plants grown from seeds may take 2 or 3 years to bloom and as long as 5 years to reach their full, shrublike appearance.

 Flower colors and characteristics

-Because baptisia is a member of the legume family, the pretty florets are shaped like pea blossoms and are borne loosely on elegant 12- to 24-inch spires.
+Florets are shaped like pea blossoms and are borne loosely on elegant 12- to 24-inch spires.
 Wild species, such as B. australis and B. alba, are typically limited to shades of blue, purple, and white.
-However, newer hybrids, such as the Decadence® series from Proven Winners, offer a much broader array of color options including bright yellow, pink, sapphire, and even bicolors.
+However, newer hybrids, such as the Decadence® series from Proven Winners, offer more colors, including bright yellow, pink, sapphire, and even bicolors.

 Special attributes